Proportional Justified Representation: Preliminaries

 \section{Preliminaries}

 Given a positive integer $s$, we denote the set $\{1, \dots, s\}$ by $[s]$.
 We consider elections with a set of {\em voters} $N = \{1, \dots, n\}$ and a set of {\em candidates} $C= \{c_1, \dots, c_m\}$.
 Each voter $i \in N$ submits an {\em approval ballot} $A_i \subseteq C$, which represents the subset of candidates that she approves of.
 We refer to the list $\mathcal{A}= (A_1, \dots, A_n)$ as the {\it ballot profile}.
-An {\em approval-based multi-winner voting rule} takes as input a tuple $(N, C, \mathcal{A}, k)$, where $k$ is a positive integer that satisfies $k \leq |C|$, and returns a subset $W \subseteq C$ of size $k$, which we call the {\it winning set}, or {\em committee}.
+An {\em approval-based multi-winner voting rule} takes as input a tuple $(N, C, \mathcal{A}, k)$, where $k$ is a positive integer that satisfies $k \leq |C|$ (we will refer to such tuples as {\em elections}), and returns a subset $W \subseteq C$ of size $k$, which we call the {\it winning set}, or {\em committee}.
 We omit $N$ and $C$ from the notation when they are clear from the context.

-The following voting rules have received a considerable amount of attention in the literature \cite{kilgour10,elkind:scw17,aziz:aaai15,aziz:scw}:
+The following voting rules have received a considerable amount of attention in the literature on proportional representation \cite{kilgour10,elkind:scw17,aziz:scw}: